Research at the Department of Occupational Health

 - Moisture damage and microbial exposure in Finnish schools, day-care centres and health care facilities, exposure and health effects among workers.
 Several partners.

 - Moisture damage, microbial exposure at work place and cancer.
 Joint project with the Finnish Cancer Register.

-Science of the Total Environment(A1 Journal article – refereed)
+Archives of Environmental and Occupational Health(A1 Journal article – refereed)